 The catch:

-ReadMe is expensive ($99/month starting, $399/month for Growth) and focused purely on API/developer documentation.
+ReadMe is expensive once you need a paid documentation workflow ($250/month for Pro with annual billing) and focused purely on API/developer documentation.
 It doesn’t handle customer support content or general help centers.
 And while it has some AI features, they don’t fundamentally solve the maintenance problem.

 Best for teams that: